YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

 tags: statistical-learning machine-learning data-science regularization supervised-learning
 ---

 This is a collection of my notes on various topics of statistical learning.
-It is intended as a knowledge repository for myself and a work in progress that I will periodically update.
+It is intended as a knowledge repository for some of the unexpected discoveries, less-talked-about connections, and under-the-hood concepts for statistical learning.
+It's a work in progress that I will periodically update.

 * TOC
 {:toc}